Tan-Zhi-Yuan/excel-ops-automation/README.md

 > **File:** [Report Extraction & Updater.bas](./Report%20Extraction%20&%20Updater.bas)
 >
 > **The Problem:**
-> Weekly reporting was a manual ordeal involving multiple source files, disparate destination sheets, and a separate "Graph Data" sheet that needed to be synchronized manually.
-Tracking file paths and ensuring the correct "Accuracy Report Summary" block was copied was error-prone.
+> THe reporting was a manual ordeal involving multiple source files, disparate destination sheets, and a separate "Graph Data" sheet that needed to be synchronized manually.
+Tracking file paths and ensuring the correct data block was copied was error-prone.
 >
 > **The Solution:**
 > * **Multi-Source Architecture:** Iterates through multiple file paths (Link1, Link2) to consolidate data from different regional reports into one master file.